PedroZappa/42_fractol/README.md

 ## About

 **Fract'ol** is the first graphics project of the Common Core curriculum.
 It is a simple computer graphics program using `minilibx`.
 It is an opportunity to learn how to use the mathematical notion of **complex numbers**, have a first contact with the concept of **optimization** in computer graphics, and **event handling**.

 ___
+### Mandatory Features

+* The program must take the type of the fractal to be displayed as a parameter and any other relevant option.

+* The program must display the fractal in the window powered by `minilibx`.

+* The project must contain a `Makefile` that compiles all sources.
+It must nor relink.

+* Global variables are forbidden.

+* **Rendering**
+	* The program must offer the Julia and Mandelbrot sets.
+	* The mouse wheel zooms in and out almost infinitely, within the limits of the computer.
+	* A different Julia set must be rendered if the program is passed the appropriate parameters.
+	* A parameter passed on startup must be the type of the fractal to be rendered.
+		* Adding more parameters is optional.
+		If no parameter is provided, or the parameters are invalid, the list displays the help page and exits cleanly.
+	* A few different color schemes must be implemented.

+* **Graphic Management**
+	* The program has to display the image in a window.
+	* The management of the window must remain smooth.
+	* Pressing `ESC` must close the window and exit the program in a clean way.
+	* Clicking on the cross on the top window frame must have the same effect.
+	* It is mandatory to use `images` from `minilibx`.

+___
+### Bonus Features

+* One extra fractal.
+* The zoom follows the mouse position.
+* Moving the view by pressing the arrow keys.
+* Make the color range shift

+___
 ### MinilibX